Swimarin Family Handbook

 Champs: This is the final swim meet at the end of the season where every team in the Marin Swim League competes against each other to determine the top team in the League.

 There are 10 teams in the League and up to 1500-2000 swimmers!
 It is held at Indian Valley Campus of College of Marin.
+Every team is required to volunteer to help put this meet on so we require all families to attend.

 VOLUNTEER REQUIREMENTS